SongXueqing/Numerical-Methods-Practices/README.md

 # Numerical-Methods-Practices
-Practices in Matlab related to the course CISC2002(Numerical Methods and Computation
+Self-practices in Matlab related to the course Numerical Methods and Computation